2018 Bangladesh road-safety protests: Official response

 Although no official statement was published by the Prime Minister Sheikh Hasina, Home Minister Asaduzzaman Khan Kamal said at a press briefing on 2 August that the prime minister had requested students to stop protesting on the streets and return to their schools.
 The Ministry of Education advised all educational institutions to remain closed on 2 August in order to control the ongoing wave of student agitation.
 Education Minister Nurul Islam Nahid said that this decision was taken based on security concerns.
 The Cyber Crime Unit of Dhaka Metropolitan Police filed cases against 29 individuals and online news portals for sharing news and media related to the protests at the Ramna Police Station.
 Private television channel Ekattor TV was issued a letter of warning by the Information Ministry after it aired footage of student protests on national television.

 On 3 August, the government donated a savings certificate of 2 million BDT to each of the families of the students who died in the bus accident.

 On 4 August, the government blocked mobile internet access for 24 hours in response to supposed misinformation circulating online.
-Internet service providers were ordered to reduce the mobile internet speed to 1.28 kbit/s to prevent upload of pictures or videos to the internet.
+Internet service providers were ordered to reduce the mobile internet speed to 1.28 kbit/s to prevent the uploading of pictures or videos to the internet.
 Home Minister Asaduzzaman Khan announced that police would take "tough action" against the agitating students "? [sic]".

 On 5 August, 3G and 4G cellular networks were again reportedly blocked by authorities in an attempt to control the mass spread of misinformation online, resulting in a temporary communication black-out.

-On 6 August, a new traffic act was approved at a cabinet meeting, proposing capital punishment for intentional killing and five years prison for accidental killing with a motor vehicle.
+On 6 August, a new traffic act was approved at a cabinet meeting, proposing capital punishment for intentional killing and five years in prison for accidental killing with a motor vehicle.

 Bus owners took the decision to put contract drivers on monthly payroll.
-They commented: "The drivers move recklessly so that they can earn extra on an additional trip when they can.
+They commented, "The drivers move recklessly so that they can earn extra on an additional trip when they can.
 If they get a monthly salary, their mentality of rash driving will change."
 The announcement came on 8 August and had been set to be enforced from 1 September 2018.